FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-01-Mirror-Bridge.md

 Mirror Bridge wouldn't exist without the work of many others.
 Thanks to Wyatt Childers, Peter Dimov, Dan Katz, Barry Revzin, Andrew Sutton, Faisal Vali, and Daveed Vandevoorde for authoring and championing P2996.
 Special thanks to Dan Katz for maintaining the [clang-p2996](https://github.com/bloomberg/clang-p2996) branch that makes this all possible today.

+Herb Sutter's [CppCon 2025 talk on reflection](https://www.youtube.com/watch?v=7z9NNrRDHQU&list=PLHTh1InhhwT57vblPGsVag5MkTm_Z9-uq&index=16) was also a motivating force for this work, making the case of a common language to rule them all, which motivate me to try to make it easier for other languages to call C++.

 The idea of using reflection to generate Python bindings isn't new - it was explored by others before, including in [this ACCU 2025 talk](https://www.youtube.com/watch?v=SJ0NFLpR9vE).
 Mirror Bridge builds on these ideas and packages them into a tool you can use today.